advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group.md

 Click the Duplicate button of the notification group which you want to copy, and page would be redirected to new one.

-The original notification info would be keep what user need is to modify the different part.
+The original notification info would be keep and what user need is to modify the different part.

 Press the Save button to save it as another new notification group.